RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 $R_{Chip} = nR_{S}$

 With $n$ the amount of times that the width fits in the length.
 This makes it easy to translate geometry into total resistance through RS: just count the number of squares (of width $b$ in a line.
 For instance, a 5 µm wide and 25 µm long line consists of five 5x5 µm squares, therefore $R = 5 R_S$.
-This is especially useful when a meandering resistor is used to reduce the area of Si required for the resistor.
+This is especially useful when a meandering resistor is used to reduce the area of $Si$ required for the resistor.
 However, as shown in the figure below, the corners of a meandering resistor must be counted as 0.56 square.
 This is because of current-crowding effects at the corner.

 ![resistor_squares](Nmos_resistor_squares.jpg)